-*The sums up my natural hair routine.
+This sums up my daily natural hair routine.
 You don’t have to use the salt spray and hair spray on the same day.
 Sometimes I just use the salt spray and sometimes I just use the hair spray.
 Sometimes both!

-Shield Life EMFreedom Hair Dryer- This is such a great all around hair dryer.
+Low EMF Hair Dryer- This is such a great all around hair dryer.
 I really like to get a low EMF one if I can.
 Blow dryers are a big culprit when it comes to EMF exposure.
 If you want to learn more about the harmful affects of EMF’s check out my blog post here.
-This blocks 75% of EMF’s from getting absorbed into your body.
-It does it through copper infused barrier that directs the EMF’s away from your body.
 Bonus you can get it on Amazon!
-Get it here!
+Get it here.

 Curling Irons- I love these curling irons.
 They work great, come in a variety of sizes and aren’t outrageously expensive.
 Also. a side note for those who have fine/thin hair.
 I use a 3/4 inch barrel on my hair.
 I’ve found that this size is really great for those who have fine/thin hair.
 It does give you a more curly look initially but then I brush it out and it looks more tousled.
 I like it though because my curl will actually stay.
 Otherwise if I curl it with something bigger my hair tends to fall easier.
 I’ll curl my hair and then brush it out with the teasing brush.
 It gives me a wavy look versus ringlet curl look.
 Snag one here!